jaikrishnaverma-dev/debounce_search_functionality/README.md

 2. Notice how debounce functionality delays API calls until the user pauses typing.
 3. Experience optimized rendering and enhanced performance with reduced re-renders and API requests.

-## Credits

-This project was created by [Your Name].
-Special thanks to [Any contributors or resources you'd like to mention].

 ## License